Vivian Woodward: Military career

 He joined the 17th Battalion of the Middlesex Regiment.
-This was one of the Pals battalion formed during the early stages of World War I. It was known as a "Footballers Battalion" and it included many members of Woodward's former team Tottenham Hotspur.
+This was one of the Pals battalions formed during the early stages of World War I. It was known as a "Footballers Battalion" and it included many members of Woodward's former team Tottenham Hotspur.
 He served on the Western Front and was wounded in 1916.
 He attained the rank of Captain.